WNBA suspends Hammon 2 games for player’s allegation she was bullied for being pregnant

 “The league had an opportunity to send a clear message that it abides by and protects the provisions of the CBA, particularly those that we were most proud of — the provisions meant to support player parents,” the union said in a statement.
 “Today’s decision regarding penalties, however, misses the mark.
 Where in this decision does this team or any other team across the league learn the lesson that respect in the workplace is the highest standard and a player’s dignity cannot be manipulated?”

+She became the first woman to assume the head duties in an NBA game when Gregg Popovich was ejected during a December 2020 game against the Los Angeles Lakers.
+Hammon also coached the Spurs to the 2015 NBA Summer League title.

+She will be enshrined in the Naismith Memorial Basketball Hall of Fame in August.
+She was a six-time WNBA All-Star and became the seventh player to eclipse 5,000 career points.

-The defending champion Aces open up the season on Saturday at Seattle before playing at Los Angeles against Hamby and the Sparks on May 25.
+The Aces open up the season on Saturday at Seattle before playing at Los Angeles against Hamby and the Sparks on May 25.
+Las Vegas and New York are the clear favorites to win the title, according to FanDuel Sportsbook.

+AP Sports Writer Mark Anderson in Las Vegas contributed to this report.

 AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports